Designing With Purpose, Not Just Polish.

 Problem

 Sunroast Coffee needed a visual identity that felt warm, inviting, and rooted in sustainability, while still standing out in a saturated coffee market.
-The brand lacked a distinct system that could communicate its values clearly and remain consistent across packaging, print, and digital assets.
+The brand lacked a distinct system that could communicate its values clearly and remain consistent regardless of application.

 Approach

-I explored how symbolism, color, and pattern can create emotional connection and recognition over time.
-Research into brand consistency and visual storytelling informed the development of a flexible system rather than a single logo mark, creating a recognizable
+I explored how symbolism, colour, and pattern can create emotional connection and recognition over time.
+Research into brand consistency and visual storytelling informed the development of a flexible system rather than a single logo mark, creating a recognizable brand system.

 Outcome